causalabs/causadb-node/CausaDB/getModel.md

 ▸ **getModel**(`modelName`): `Promise`\<``Model``\>

 Get a model by name.
+This will return a model object that can be used to interact with the model on the CausaDB cloud.

 ## Parameters